Welcome to the Archives Lab.

 Program Execution Services that enable the efficient and effective development and implementation of archives-based content solutions.
 This includes services such as:

-Use Services that facilitate the application of archival content to support business objectives.
+Use driven archival services that facilitate the application of archival content to support business objectives.
 These services include:

-- Proactive asset identification to support communications programs
+- Proactive archival asset identification to support communications programs

 - Interpretive and creative services

-The Archives Lab team, frustrated by the limitations of existing hardware-dependent archival software, and informed by their daily interaction with Fortune 500 clients’ research requests, collaborated with a strategic Web developer in a multiyear effort to develop LuminArc®, a cloud-based system compatible with advanced Web 2.0 standards for interconnectivity and interactivity.
+The Archives Lab team, frustrated by the limitations of existing hardware-dependent archival software, and informed by their daily interaction with Fortune 500 clients’ research requests, collaborated with a strategic Web developer in a multiyear effort to develop the LuminArc®, digital archives system, a cloud-based platform compatible with advanced Web 2.0 standards for interconnectivity and interactivity.

 In addition to the sea of digital assets that our clients create 24/7, today’s digital archives must take into account Facebook, Twitter, YouTube and a wider world of social media.
 Over the past 30 years, the Archives Lab has scanned and digitized materials in all formats and conditions, in locations around the globe.
 When necessary, we work with specialized partners to ensure that projects meet the highest standards for safety, cost efficiency and quality.